Macbucheron1/Devops-Template/user_api_Azure/README.md

-# User API web application
+# User API on Azure

 It is a basic [NodeJS](https://nodejs.org/en) web application exposing REST API that creates and stores user parameters in [Redis database](https://redis.io/).